githubscientist/be-fsdcwdtb19/readme.md

 - The package.json file is a JSON file that contains metadata about the project.
 - It contains information about the project, such as the project name, version, description, author, license, dependencies, and scripts.

+#### package-lock.json

+- The package-lock.json file is a JSON file that contains the exact version of each dependency installed in the project.
+- It is automatically generated when you install a package using npm.
+- It is used to lock the version of each dependency to ensure that the same version is installed when the project is deployed or shared with others.

 #### Version